Wolf Mankowitz: Personal life

 In 1944, Mankowitz married Ann Seligmann, a psychoanalyst; the couple met at Cambridge University.
 They had four sons; the eldest of whom, Gered, is a photographer.
 His sister, Barbara Mankowitz, was eminent in the china trade in London.

 Mankowitz died of cancer in 1998 in County Cork, Ireland, aged 73; his ashes are at the Golders Green Crematorium.

-Files placed in the public domain during August 2010 revealed that for a decade after the Second World War, Mankowitz was suspected by security service MI5 of being a communist agent.
+Files placed in the public domain during August 2010 revealed that for a decade after the Second World War, Mankowitz was suspected by security service MI5 of being a Soviet agent due to visiting the Soviet Consulate in London and his wife's communist beliefs.
 The investigation was dropped after he cancelled a visit to Russia in 1957.